thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 git add <filename>   // type in the particular file that you would like to add to the PR
 ```

-Commit all the changes that you made and describe in brief the changes that you have made, using the command:
+Commit all the changes that you made and describe in brief the changes that you have made, using this command:
 ```
 git commit -m "<commit_message>"
 ```